Wien is governed by federal Austria law. Learn more

 No censorship

-In Austria, there are no laws restricting the discussion or promotion of LGBTQ+ topics.
+Since the repeal of Section 220 in 1998, there are no laws restricting the discussion or promotion of LGBTQ+ topics in Austria.

 Right to change legal gender in Wien is legal, but requires medical diagnosis.